jake-knerr/js-style-guide/README.md

 #### For top-level folders, prefer to co-locate modules by technical category rather than functionality (what they do).

-In other words, for top-level project folders prefer to keep files together based on what type of architectural role they satisfy.
+In other words, for top-level project folders, prefer to keep files together based on what type of architectural role they satisfy.
 These folders are known as "technical-category folders."

 > Why?
 Because developers tend to think in terms of technical categories when organizing project files.